 “Give a necklace this Christmas & save a cat’s life” gets me wondering; how can I save a cat’s life?
 The answer may be that a business is partnering with a local cat shelter and donating a portion of sales to it.
 It’s an interesting story that also promotes a product.

 If you’re hoping to be featured in a magazine, you must work months in advance.
-Have a look at this article for a better understanding of a marketing schedule and how some channels require you to plan ahead).
+Have a look at this article for a better understanding of a marketing schedule and how some marketing channels require you to plan ahead).

 You may also look into how you can get your products featured on the home page of a platform such as Etsy.
 Or on your favorite blog or website.